 The answer lies in asking a question:

-What is the ‘fruit’ of the Belgian Congo revival?
+2. What was the ‘fruit’ of the Belgian Congo revival?

 I would say that the list below is the fruit: